1,400th Weekly Rally Held to Protest Japan's Wartime Sex Slavery

-Report: Hundreds of South Koreans, including children and teenagers, gathered in front of the former compound of the Japanese embassy in downtown Seoul for a weekly rally to protest Japan's wartime sexual slavery.
+Hundreds of South Koreans gathered in front of the former compound of the Japanese embassy in downtown Seoul for a weekly rally to protest Japan's wartime sexual slavery.

 Wednesday's rally holds greater significance as it marks the one-thousand-400th time it has been held since the inaugural gathering in January 1992, when South Korean victims and activists demanded Tokyo offer a formal apology to the victims, euphemistically referred to as comfort women.